-LSCs are advisory bodies that provide recommendations to the school principal and FC Board of Education.
+LSCs are advisory bodies that provide recommendations to the school principal and the FC Board of Education.
 Councils meet at least four times a year.
 All meetings and corresponding minutes are open to the public.

 FCS has active LSCs in all schools, with the exception of those schools that have been open for less than a year.
-Councils are comprised of a minimum of seven council members, including the principal, at least two certified teachers elected by teachers, parents (who make up the majority of the council, with at least two being business persons) and other members as specified in the bylaws of the school’s LSC.
+Councils are comprised of a minimum of seven council members, including the principal, at least two certified teachers elected by teachers, parents (who make up the majority of the council, with at least two being businesspersons), and other members as specified in the bylaws of the school’s LSC.

 If you are interested in this opportunity, please submit a brief bio detailing your connection to KME and your interest in being part of the LSC to firstname.lastname@example.org.
-Teacher and parent positions are elected by their respective representative groups and typically serve a two year term depending on bylaws.
+Teacher and parent positions are elected by their respective representative groups and typically serve a two-year term depending on bylaws.

 Timeline for KME LSC:

-Kelly Mill Parent Representatives:Paul Hart
+Kelly Mill Parent Representatives: